aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ## Caption
 In some cases, it may be necessary to display additional text information on a barcode image.
-To address such a need, ***Aspose.Barcode for .NET*** enables the possibility to place captions above and below the barcode label.
+To address such a need, ***Aspose.BarCode for .NET*** enables the possibility to place captions above and below the barcode label.
 As shown in the scheme below, captions have a property called *Padding* that is used to specify the size of spacings for all sides between a caption and the nearest element (barcode label itself, barcode text, or border).
 By default, both captions are hidden; they can be displayed by one or both at the same time.

 <p align="center"><img src="Caption_Scheme.png"></p>